Khusoko journalists uphold the highest standards of ethical and professional journalism.

-To make a complaint about our coverage, please contact our head of editorial, Indeje David, at firstname.lastname@example.org
+To make a complaint about our coverage, please get in touch with our head of editorial, Indeje David, at email@example.com

 TO WHOM DO THESE POLICIES APPLY?

-These policies apply to all Khusoko editorial staff in the creation and publication of all editorial content on any platform.
+These policies apply to all Khusoko editorial staff in creating and publishing all editorial content on any platform.